 Nevertheless the French were finally able to establish new anti-tank screens and Hoepner, lacking infantry support, had to attack head-on rather than passing round the flanks of the new French positions.
 During the following Battle of Gembloux on 14/15 May, which pitted the two DLMs, three French motorised divisions, and three French North African infantry divisions against two Panzer divisions and three German infantry divisions, the Panzer divisions reported heavy losses during 14 May and were forced to slow their pursuit.
 The German attempts to capture Gembloux were repulsed, the Germans suffering slightly more than one-third of their tank strength, together with 304 men killed, 413 wounded and 29 missing against French losses of something more than 2,000 men killed, wounded or missing as well as an unknown number of tanks.

-Although they had thus suffered tactical reverses, at the operational level the Germans had managed to divert the Allied 1st Groupe d’Armées from the lower Ardennes area and in the process significantly degraded the Cavalry Corps.
-When news of the German break-out from its bridgehead at Sedan on 15 May reached him, Prioux withdrew from Gembloux.
-With the Gembloux gap breached, the XVI Corps (mot.) was not longer needed by Heeresgruppe ‘B’ and was transferred to Heeresgruppe ‘A’ as the Heeresgruppe ‘B’ continued its own offensive to force the collapse of the Meuse river front either by pushing to the west in the direction of Mons, to outflank the BEF and the Belgian formations protecting the Dyle/Brussels sector, or by turning to the south in order to outflank the French 9th Army.
-The French 1st Army had suffered heavily and, despite its success in several tactical engagements, was forced to retreat on 15 May as a result of developments elsewhere, leaving its tanks on the battlefield; it was this which allowed the Germans to recover and repair most of their damaged tanks.
+Although they had thus suffered tactical reverses, at the operational level the Germans had managed to divert the Allied 1er Groupe d’Armées from the lower Ardennes area and in the process significantly degraded the Corps de Cavalerie.
+When news of the German break-out from its bridgehead at Sedan on 15 May reached him, Prioux withdrew from Gembloux and, with the Gembloux gap breached, the XVI Corps (mot.) was not longer needed by Heeresgruppe 'B' and was transferred to Heeresgruppe 'A' as the Heeresgruppe 'B' continued its own offensive to force the collapse of the Meuse river front either by pushing to the west in the direction of Mons, to outflank the BEF and the Belgian formations protecting the Dyle/Brussels sector, or by turning to the south in order to outflank the French 9ème Armée.
+The French 1ère Armée had suffered heavily and, despite its success in several tactical engagements, was forced to retreat on 15 May as a result of developments elsewhere, leaving its tanks on the battlefield; it was this which allowed the Germans to recover and repair most of their damaged tanks.

 On 16/17 May the British and French withdrew behind the Willebroek Canal as some of the Allied forces in Belgium started to move to the south in the direction of the right flank of the German armoured thrust from the Ardennes.
 The Belgian I and V Corps also retreated to what the Belgians called the Ghent bridgehead, behind the Dendre and Scheldt rivers.
 The combination of Belgian infantry and artillery defeated attacks by the 18th Army's infantry but, now significantly outnumbered and outgunned, the Belgians had to abandon Brussels as the government moved to Ostend, and the Germans occupied the Belgian capital on 17 May.
 It was during the morning of the following day that Hoepner’s XVI Corps (mot.) received instructions to release the 3rd Panzerdivision and 4th Panzerdivision to Heeresgruppe 'A'.
 This left von Hubicki’s 9th Panzerdivision, attached to the 18th Army, as the only armoured formation on the Belgian front.